 She managed to find ways to work the plant into pretty much every aspect of her gathering—the matzo ball soup included.

-But when I moved to Los Angeles, I was excited about the possibility of experiencing the springtime holiday “California-style”, i.e. with the sweet scent of cannabis filling the air.
-Lucky for me, my new friend and favorite reiki chef, Lauren Unger of Hint of Greens, decided to spice up her seder this year by incorporating the herb into her dinner party plans.
+When I moved to Los Angeles, I was excited about the possibility of experiencing the springtime holiday “California-style”, i.e. with the sweet scent of cannabis filling the air.
+Lucky for me, my new friend and favorite reiki chef, Lauren Unger of Hint of Greens, decided to spice up her seder this year by incorporating the plant into her dinner party plans.

-Here are her 4 tips for hosting the cannabis seder of your dreams—plus a recipe for “potzo” ball soup.
+Here are her 4 tips for hosting the cannabis dinner party of your dreams—plus a recipe for “potzo” ball soup.

 1. Invite your most-friendly cannabis crew